 When it comes to commuter longboards, most people think of big, comfortable, low riding drop-throughs with big trucks and wheels that you can push on painlessly for hours.
-Or, for city commuting, small, lightweight, fast turning cruisers you can easily throw into a backpack or stash under your desk.
+Or, for city commuting, small, lightweight, fast turning cruisers you can easily throw into a backpack or stash under your desk, but not so efficient for distance commutes.

-Enter the Pantheon Ember, a self-proclaimed commuter mini-cruiser.
+Enter the Pantheon Ember (Amazon), a self-proclaimed commuter mini-cruiser.
 The Ember is uniquely designed as a street sized mini longboard geared for traveling efficiently on short to mid-distance rides.
-The Ember boasts a large wheelbase for its small size, a thin narrow profile, a very low riding platform.
+The Ember boasts a large wheelbase for its small size (32.75″), a thin narrow profile, a very low riding platform.
 The design around TKP trucks allows it to support very large wheels without risers and without compromising safety, comfort and turning ability.

-For any rider looking for the perfect commuting longboard, this may sound like a dream come true.
+For any rider looking for the perfect commuting longboard, the Pantheon Ember may sound like a dream come true.
 Does this board deliver on its promises?
 What is the real deal with this intriguing little cruiser?
-Read on to find out.

 Who is the Pantheon Ember for?

 The Ember was designed with distance pushing and commuting in mind.
-Pantheon’s founder is a skateboard marathon record holder, so he knows quite a bit about traveling on a longboard!
+Pantheon’s founder is a skateboard marathon record holder – he knows quite a bit about traveling on a longboard.

-The board is about the size of a street board – it can safely be categorized as a mini cruiser.
+At 32.75″ x 8″, the Pantheon Ember is about the size of a street board – or that of a mini cruiser.
 As such, it’s a logical choice for a street skater looking for something more comfortable to commute on.

 But the Ember isn’t just for skateboarders, it’s meant to be a serious transport alternative for anyone who needs to commute relatively long distances, whatever their riding level.
 The board focuses on safety, pushing comfort, and riding efficiency.